blog

 Rather than relying on faceless automated systems, appeals could be reviewed by independent panels based in New Zealand, incorporating tikanga Māori principles of fairness, accountability, and the restoration of trust.
 This approach would directly counter the opacity of Meta’s current processes.

-Small businesses also have another option of using New Zealand hosting companies for their online content as a back up to Meta services.
-Web sites and email lists are increasingly becoming cheaper and easier to maintain with little to no technical experience.
-By doing so, thy would be protected with New Zealand laws.
+Small businesses also have another option of using New Zealand hosting companies for their online content as a backup to Meta services.
+Websites and email lists are increasingly becoming cheaper and easier to maintain with little to no technical experience.
+By doing so, they would be protected with New Zealand laws.

 Government Intervention